 - Allergic Reactions: Some people may experience allergic reactions after consuming dragon fruit; symptoms may include itching or swelling around the mouth.

-- Blood Sugar Levels: Although beneficial for regulating blood sugar levels generally; people on medication should consult their healthcare provider before adding significant amounts of this tropical treat into their diets.
+- Blood Sugar Levels: Although beneficial for regulating blood sugar levels generally, people on medication should consult their healthcare provider.

 - Oxalate Content: Dragon fruits contain oxalates; excessive intake could contribute to kidney stone formation.